This is some text inside of a div block.

 The Own Workforce chapter experiences the most substantial content changes in data points.
 Particularly noteworthy are transition relief measures for selected S1 data points that ease the data collection burden on companies.

-• June 3, 2026: Deadline for comments ("Have Your Say")
+• 3 June 2026: Deadline for feedback submissions ("Have Your Say")

-How Tanso Supports
+How Tanso supports

 Tanso supports sustainability reporting according to ESRS with an audit-compliant, AI-powered platform – including Double Materiality Assessment.